Bug #4801

 BTW - one thing I found was that on the Mac, applets will always leak because there is a class suppplied by Apple that retains a reference to the something (if I remember correctly, it is the applet?)

-Updated by Chad Berkley about 14 years ago
+Updated by Chad Berkley over 14 years ago

 I am not able to reproduce this in the kepler suite.
 I think this is a WRP/Provenance problem.
 I'm going to retarget this to 2.x so it can be dealt with after the 2.0 kepler suite release.
 Please reply if you don't agree with me.

-Updated by Oliver Soong about 14 years ago
+Updated by Oliver Soong over 14 years ago

 There's another way to trigger a memory leak.
 I'm not sure if these are 2 different leaks or 2 symptoms of the same leak.
 The original description was to open, run, and close a number of workflows.
 This time, I had two workflows open, never ran either, and was editing one.
 Kepler proceeded to slow down, presumably due to repeated gc attempts, before crashing while re-opening after I saved my work.